-As I’ve mentioned before on this blog, I’ve suffered with numerous skin issues over the years.
+As I’ve mentioned before on this blog, I’ve suffered from numerous skin issues over the years.
 Eczema as a child and teenager (and during the winter still), acne since I was 11-12 ish, and dehydrated sensitive skin.
-I’ve been following my skincare guru Caroline Hirons‘ advice for about a year now, and my skin has improved enourmously.
+I’ve been following my skincare guru Caroline Hirons‘ advice for about a year now, and my skin has improved enormously.
 I’ve been exploring new products, new ways to cleanse, and how to take good care of my skin.
 I’ve made a little notebook, where I write down different ingredients, what they do, and how they work.
 You only get one face, and so I intend to make the most of it.
-I used to think that cheap skincare was the way to go, and that there was no need to spend money on it.
+I used to think that cheap skin care was the way to go and that there was no need to spend money on it.
 Let’s just say things have changed.
 I decided to make a list of my favourite tips and tricks, and I’m hoping to do more in depth reviews of my favourite skincare products soon.

 Important: I’m just going to quickly state that I do not have any kind of education in regards to skincare, I’m a makeup artist, and this is my list of what works for me – it might not work for everyone.
 I’ve simply been reading up on lots and lots of stuff online, I’ve been talking to numerous cosmetologists, and experimenting at home.
 I’m going to try and keep it short, although that’s not exactly my expertise..